Folds in the skin

 However, along the way, they are susceptible to being bent, compressed or pinched by the folds in the skin.

-When the strength of the signal the nerves transmit is diminished, you slowly lose contact with some body parts or functions.
+When the strength of the signals your nerves transmit decreases, you gradually lose contact with parts or functions of your body.

 ● More on cutaneous folds and loss of sensitivity.